ReproNim/reproman/docs/source/background.rst

 capable of establishing a strong connection between data consumers and the evolution of a dataset by future extension or error correction.

-Moreover, datalad aims to provide all tools necessary to create and publish *data distributions* |---| an analog to software distributions or app-stores that provide logistics middleware for software deployment.
+Moreover, repronim aims to provide all tools necessary to create and publish *data distributions* |---| an analog to software distributions or app-stores that provide logistics middleware for software deployment.
 Scientific communities can use these tools to gather, curate, and make publicly available specialized collections of dataset handles for specific research topics or data modalities.
 All of this is possible by leveraging existing data sharing platforms and institutional resources without the need for funding extra infrastructure of duplicate storage.
-Specifically, datalad aims to provide a comprehensive data distribution for neuroscientific datasets that is kept up-to-date by an automated service.
+Specifically, repronim aims to provide a comprehensive data distribution for neuroscientific datasets that is kept up-to-date by an automated service.